dappforce/subsocial-docs/docs/lightpaper/architecture/monetization/SellOrRentYourContent.md

 ---
 id: sell-or-rent-your-content
-title: Sell or rent your content
+title: Sell or Rent Your Content
 ---

 Blockchain technology enables true ownership: you own your content, so you should be able to